If you're new here, you may want to subscribe to my free Email alerts. Thanks for visiting!

 Mr. William Gardner (D) is the New Hampshire Secretary of State.
 The Post & Email has attempted to contact Gardner for a statement since publishing our first report on this issue, on Saturday.
 I asked him three questions:

-1) I am specifically interested whether a) you have formally directed your office to undertake an investigation, and b) if you could explain to me what are the statutory requirements and process for Presidential candidates to obtain a place on the NH general ballot and be admitted thereto by your office.2) I also ask if you could give me a statement on what are the requirements for the office of president, according to Article II, Section 2, paragraph 5; and if you are familiar with the seven (7) Supreme Court Rulings which quote approvingly the definition given by Emmerich de Vattel (The Law of Nations) that a “natural born citizen” is; namely, as “one born in the country of parents who are citizens” thereof.3) Since Barack Obama II was a Bat birth, in virtue of his father’s nationality, by what criteria did your office determine he was a natural born citizen?
+1) I am specifically interested whether a) you have formally directed your office to undertake an investigation, and b) if you could explain to me what are the statutory requirements and process for Presidential candidates to obtain a place on the NH general ballot and be admitted thereto by your office.2) I also ask if you could give me a statement on what are the requirements for the office of president, according to Article II, Section 2, paragraph 5; and if you are familiar with the seven (7) Supreme Court Rulings which quote approvingly the definition given by Emmerich de Vattel (The Law of Nations) that a “natural born citizen” is; namely, as “one born in the country of parents who are citizens” thereof.3) Since Barack Obama II was a British subject at birth, in virtue of his father’s nationality, by what criteria did your office determine he was a natural born citizen?

 Gardner’s office did not respond to The Post & Email’s request for more information.